%2F%2Fusers%2F602b0194-0420-47c3-a057-47eddabd8532%2Fratecard%2Fscreenshot2023-11-20200955.png&w=1200&q=75)

 "The trip was really good.
 The captain kept moves us very fast from a couple spots that were not hitting well.
 He did a good job of finding the fish, and helped show us how to best catch them.
 We had a few kids on the boat and they had a great time too!" - Devin

 "Captain Andrew and his first mate, Rob were awesome!
 Very friendly, professional and courteous.
-They made sure we were comfortable and having a good time." - Dinesh
+They made sure we were comfortable and having a good time.
+We chose the 2 hour trip which is perfect for us.
+Drew was very efficient in getting us to the reef where we fished and maximized our time there to catch a good number of fish.
+He and Rob made the trip very enjoyable and safe." - Dinesh

 April 9, 2025